 A note on muscle soreness and rest days

 If you’re just starting out, full range of motion lunges and squats may produce quite a lot of delayed-onset muscle soreness (DOMS) in your legs.
-DOMS is typically a result of “novel stimulus” to the muscles, aka doing an exercise you’re not used to.
+DOMS is typically a result of “novel stimulus” to the muscles, aka doing an exercise you’re not used to doing.
 Contrary to popular belief, soreness has nothing to do with the quality of the workout, and it has nothing to do with lactic acid.
-Typically, it’s a result of exercises that place a high demand on the muscle during the eccentric contraction (the portion of the exercise where the muscle is being stretched under load).
 Large muscles like quadriceps and hamstrings are particularly susceptible to this type of soreness.
 Lunges are also infamous for creating soreness in the glutes.

 The workout starts intentionally easy, with just five reps per exercise (15 total repetitions).
 Ideally, spending the first week doing just a few reps per day will help you avoid getting very sore in the beginning.
 However, we recommend that you be smart about it.
 If at any point you’re very sore, take a day off between sessions.
 If this is the case, doing the workout three days per week (Monday, Wednesday, Friday) may be the best option.
 Rest assured that within a week or two, the soreness from this style of workout will subside.
 The key is to stick with it.